Mesa Community College: History

 On April 12, 1965, the Maricopa Junior College District Board named Mesa Community College and Glendale Community College as separate institutions from Phoenix College.
 Mesa Community College graduated its first class on its new campus in ceremonies May 29, 1968.
 The library and classroom building was completed in 1968.
 In 1969 Tibschraney Bros. completed construction of the campus with completion of the gymnasium, athletic fields, technology building, social science building, faculty office building and business education building.
 The music building was completed in 1970 followed by the nursing building in 1974.
 That same year, MCC's mascot changed from Hokam to Thunderbird, also at this time Helena Howe was appointed president.
 A liberal arts building was added in 1976.
 The Outback Theater was built in 1978 That same year Theo J. Heap became president of the college.
 In 1982 a health improvement center was built near the gymnasium.
 The technology building opened in 1984 and was designed by architects Hickman, Schafer & Truley, that same year Wallace A. Simpson became president.
 The east gymnasium was added in 1986.
 Bar code technology came to the library in 1987 as part of a new automation system.
 Bar codes were assigned to every item in the library's collection, and appeared on student ID cards for the first time.
 From 1986 to 1987 the Business/Psychology building, Social/Cultural Science building and testing center were built.
 In 1988 Larry K. Christianson became president.
 The Kirk Student Center was expanded in 1988 and a clock tower was added at the entrance in 1990.
 In 1999 the Paul A. Elsner Library a new larger library opened adjacent to the old, the old library building was subsequently remodeled and is now the academic support building.
 A new life science building was also added at this time.

 Phase I construction began for Red Mountain Campus in 2000, which included four buildings: the Desert Willow Building (library & commons), Mesquite Building (student & administrative services), Palo Verde Building (classrooms & laboratories), and the Ironwood Building. (central plant).
 A groundbreaking ceremony was held in April, 2000.

 In 2004 MCC was visited by then President George W. Bush who discussed his proposal for $250 Million federal grant for job training across the United States.

 In 2008 Dr. Shouan Pan became the sixth president of MCC.
 A new physical science building was added to the main campus in 2008.
 This was followed by the enrollment center in 2015 and the art museum in 2016.

 Campus

-The college has two comprehensive campuses and additional locations to serve students.
+The college has two comprehensive campuses to serve students.